CU-Boulder-CRDDS/Research-Data-Foundations-Camp-2024/content/wrap-up/microcredential.md

 ---
 # Research Data Camp Microcredential

-The goal of the Research Data Bootcamp Microcredential is to provide learners with an opportunity to demonstrate literacy in:
+The goal of the Research Data Camp Microcredential is to provide learners with an opportunity to demonstrate literacy in:

 * R **OR** Python programming for data analysis
 * Critical evaluation of existing data sets and data approaches

 To earn the microcredential certifying literacy in these areas, learners must complete the following:

-* Attend **all three days** of the Research Data Bootcamp
+* Attend **all three days** of the Research Data Camp
-* Complete a final project (described below) that demonstrates Bootcamp-specific knowledge and skills
+* Complete a final project (described below) that demonstrates specific knowledge and skills taught at the Research Data Camp

 ## Final Project

-**The final project will be due by June 30th; to submit the project, push your project code to a dedicated GitHub repository, and send us a link to the repository.**
+**The final project will be due by March 31, 2024; to submit the project, push your project code to a dedicated GitHub repository, and send us a link to the repository.**

 Final projects will consist of a portfolio of work hosted on a GitHub repository (you are also encouraged to publish your portfolio materials via GitHub pages; see below).
 Completed microcredential project portfolios must include the following elements: